 4. Are Monthly SSDI Payments Permanent?

 No, SSDI payments aren’t for life.
 Once approved, the SSA re-checks your disability status every 3, 5 or 7 years until you turn 67.
 After that birthday, SSDI automatically converts into regular Social Security.
 The amount you get paid will not change, and you don’t need to file any forms.
-Your benefits automatically convert from SSDI to retirement upon reaching your FRA birthday.
+Your benefits automatically convert from SSDI to retirement one month after your 67th birthday.

 How Federal Supplemental Security Income (SSI) Benefits Work

 If you haven’t worked 5 in the last 10 years or are 65 and older, then apply for SSI.
 SSI is a federal assistance program that helps people with very little income make ends meet.
 It has the most strict rules of all three programs.
 Plus, SSI benefits usually pay much less than you’d normally get paid in California disability or SSDI benefits.

 1. SSI Medical Eligibility Requirements Are Identical to SSDI

-You must be blind or meet the SSA’s definition of “disabled” to meet the medical qualifications for SSI.
-Both programs offer more permanent California disability benefits to residents with health issues than the state’s SDI program does.
+You must be blind or meet the SSA’s definition of “disabled” to pass the medical exam for SSI.
+Both SSDI and SSI pay California disability benefits for much longer than the state’s SDI program does.

 2. You Must Have Very Low Income and Almost No Assets To Qualify for SSI

-As an individual SSI applicant, your total household income cannot be more than $1,350 each month.
-This includes both work earnings and passive income.
-SSA defines “passive income” as any money you receive regularly, like earned interest, alimony or child support payments.
+Your household income must fall below $1,470 each month in order to qualify for SSI.
+This includes both work wages and passive income.
+SSA defines “passive income” as any money you receive regularly, like earned interest, alimony, or child support.
 In addition, you must own less than $2,000 in assets to qualify for SSI payments.
-This includes things jewelry, stocks, bonds and your bank account, 401(k) or IRA balances.
+This includes things like jewelry, stocks, bonds and your bank account, 401(k) or IRA balances.
 However, the SSA won’t count certain items towards that limit, including:

 - Your house and the land it sits on, if you own it

 - One primary vehicle used for daily travel needs

 - Your wedding ring, furniture, clothing, some durable goods (kitchen items, appliances, bedding, towels, etc.)